Giovanni Prandini

-Giovanni Prandini (1940–2018) was an Italian politician who was a member of the Christian Democrats.
-He served as minister of merchant navy between 1987 and 1989 and minister of public works between 1989 and 1991.
+Giovanni Prandini (22 January 1940 – 12 March 2018) was an Italian politician.
+A member of Christian Democracy, he served as minister of merchant navy between 1987 and 1989, and was minister of public works between 1989 and 1992.
 He was the first Italian politician who hold the post of the merchant navy minister.

 Biography

 Prandini was born in Calvisano, Brescia, on 22 January 1940.
 He obtained a degree in economics and business.
 He worked as a civil servant and then as an insurance agent.

-Prandini was first elected to the Parliament in 1972 representing Christian Democrats.
-He was a member of the Parliament until 1994.
+Prandini was first elected to the Italian Parliament in 1972 representing Christian Democrats, and served there until 1994.
 He also served as a senator in the IX and X legislatures.

-Between 1983 and 1986 Prandini served as the undersecretary of the state ministry for foreign trade in the first cabinet of Prime Minister Bettino Craxi.
-He was the minister of merchant navy between 1987 and 1989 in the cabinet of Giovanni Goria and then in the cabinet of Ciriaco De Mita.
+Between 1983 and 1986 Prandini was the undersecretary of the state ministry for foreign trade in the first cabinet of Prime Minister Bettino Craxi.
+He was the minister of merchant navy from 1987 to 1989 in the cabinet of Giovanni Goria and then in the cabinet of Ciriaco De Mita.
 Next he served as the minister of public works between 1989 and 1992 in the sixth and seventh cabinets of Giulio Andreotti.

 Prandini was married and had two sons who are also politicians.

-He died on 11 March 2018 in Brescia following a long-term illness.
+Prandini died in Brescia on 11 March 2018 following a long-term illness.